$3 Million grant presented to Catoosa Schools for From HERE to CAREER Academy

 Reese recognized and thanked the Board of Education, board members from the academy’s steering committee, Georgia Northwestern Technical College and Dalton State College, GNTC’s president Heidi Popham and her team at GNTC’s Catoosa campus, local and state elected officials, teachers and others who contributed to winning the TCSG grant.

-Reese made a point of thanking three people she said were responsible for writing the narratives and developing the forms required by the TCSG grant: CCPS Assistant Superintendent Dr. Kim Nichols, CCPS High School Improvement Specialist Dr. Matt Maynor, and CCPS Communications Specialist Marissa Brower.
-“We received 82 of 84 possible points [on the application], which is exceptional,” said Reese.
+Reese made a point of thanking three people she said were responsible for writing the narratives and developing the forms required by the TCSG grant: CCPS Assistant Superintendent Kim Nichols, CCPS High School Improvement Specialist Matt Maynor, and CCPS Communications Specialist Marissa Brower.
+“We received 82 of 84 possible points (on the application), which is exceptional,” said Reese.

 Reese also thanked Frank Pinson and Jenny Williams of TCSG for answering “thousands of questions during our application process.”